Sthopeless/PedalinoMini/README.md

 ## How to connect to the web user intertace

 The responsive and mobile-first configuration web user interface is available on `http://device-name.local` address (the address is case insensitive).
 The device identification name is unique per device.
 Every device/board has a different device name.
-For example I am using `http://2ab267ac.local` to connect to my PedalinoMini™.
+For example I am using `http://2ab267ac.local` to connect to my SthopePedal.

 In order to know your device name and/or the IP address press for at least half a second the BOOT button and check the display.